Wales advocacy surveys

-Advocacy survey finds widespread human rights breaches of vulnerable people
+Advocacy surveys finds widespread human rights breaches of vulnerable people

-People across Wales, including those living in care homes, have seen their human rights breached and some of their access to advocacy, health and social care suspended during the pandemic, finds a survey of 72 professional advocates based in Wales.
+People across Wales, including those living in care homes, have seen their human rights breached and some of their access to advocacy, health and social care suspended during the pandemic, find two surveys of professional advocates based in Wales.

-The report has been jointly produced by advocacy services across Wales and is being published to mark the start of Advocacy Awareness Week, following a survey that was undertaken in June during the first UK lockdown.
+The reports have been jointly produced by advocacy services across Wales following surveys that were undertaken in June 2020 and 2021 during UK lockdowns.

 The advocates, who are in a unique position to identify weaknesses in systems and blanket abuses of rights, were not only concerned by some of the restrictions brought about by the pandemic but also with some of the prejudices within society towards vulnerable people.

-Natasha Fox, Advocacy West Wales-Eiriolaeth Gorllewin Cymru, said: “The findings in this sector-wide report make for shocking reading and show the stark reality of worsening inequalities for some of the most vulnerable members of our communities across Wales.
+Natasha Fox, Advocacy West Wales-Eiriolaeth Gorllewin Cymru, said: “The findings in these sector-wide reports make for shocking reading and show the stark reality of worsening inequalities for some of the most vulnerable members of our communities across Wales.
 Advocates and their organisations have worked together to provide evidence about the impact of the Covid-19 pandemic on the people we support.”

 Our Head of Safeguarding, Louise Hughes, who helped produce the report, said: “People are at greater risk of abuse or harm because of the impact of the restrictions, the removal of essential services and the absence of independent safeguards in the settings where people live.